Ukrainian Comedian Faces Crazed Hecklers

 Isn't it strange how things just keep coming round?

-And finally, on the 5th of March, 1616, Nicholas Copernicus' book On the Revolutions of Heavenly Spheres is was added to the Index of Forbidden Books.
+And finally, on the 5th of March 1616, Nicholas Copernicus' book on the revolutions of heavenly spheres was added to the Index of Forbidden Books.

 Yes, but the Heavenly Spheres were testicles.

-As always, the section of the Bugle is going straight in the bidding this week.
+As always, the section of the Bugle is going straight in the bid.
+And this week,

-The world, our exclusive report on the World Exaggeration Championships semi-final between the Houston Hyperbolists and the Oslo Overestimators.
+our exclusive report in the World Exaggeration Championships semifinal between the Houston Hyperbolists and the Oslo Overestimators.

 Oh, God.

-i recorded the news quiz in scarborough last week um as kiir starmer was meeting donald trump so the day before trump met vladimir zelensky in what i think was possibly the most alarming and depressing bilateral meeting between an american leader and another human being for at least i'm going to say 40,000 years
+So the day before Trump met Vladimir Zelensky in what I think was possibly the most alarming and depressing bilateral meeting between an American leader and another human being for at least, I'm going to say, 40,000 years,

-But it does seem, Alice, that Vladimir Zelensky made the frankly schoolboy mistake of going into the meeting with Trump with what Trumpeasement experts have identified as, quotes, insufficient snivel, unabandoned principles, a naive and anachronistic hope that America still gives a flying fk about its allies and its responsibilities, and without having taken any obsequiousness in hunting steroids as he was quite clearly advised.
+But it does seem, Alice, that Vladimir Zelensky made the frankly schoolboy mistake of going into the meeting with Trump with what Trumpesment experts have identified as, quotes, insufficient snivel, unabandoned principles, a naive and anachronistic hope that America still gives a flying f about its allies and its responsibilities, and without having taken any obsequiousness in enhancing steroids, as he was quite clearly advised.

 So, I mean, much of the blame really lies with him, would you not?